JimRossiter/JimRossiter.github.io/projects/socialmedia.md

 ## Exploratory Data Analysis
 `My first task was to again take in the data and get an overall feel for it.
 It is important for me that I familiarise myself with the data and its labels so that I am not misinterpreting any information at a later point.
 This would take away any credibility from my fidnings.

+It is also worth mentioning the Likert Scale is employed for this trial of 479 participants.
+The Likert Scale serves as a measurement tool for assessing various mental health effects, including depression levels.
+For instance, participants may rate their depression experiences on a scale of 1 to 5, where 1 signifies minimal depression and 5 indicates severe depression.
+This structured approach allows us to quantitatively analyze not only depression but also other variables such as anxiety, restlessness, and concentration difficulty.
+By utilizing this standardized scale across different constructs, we can capture and compare participants' feelings, allowing for accurate insights into mental health within our dataset.

 ```sql
 -- Inspecting the table for a broad view
 SELECT*